The Ormonde Stakes takes place at Chester racecourse and is the feature race on the middle day of their three day May Festival.

 The Best of the Best

 This Group Three event attracts the very top performing stables from all around the world.
 This is easily reflected in the list of honours for the race.
 Lester Piggott and Pat Eddery have both achieved first place a record five times spanning a period of five decades, Piggott having his first in 1959 on Primera, and Eddery having his last in 1999 with Sadian.
+They were joined by Ryan Moore in 2021 who won with Japan.
+Moore’s first Ormonde stakes victory was with Harbinger in 2010 and he seems to have every chance of holding the record on his own in the near future having also finished in second place on three occasions.

 During the entire history of the event there have been three horses who have tasted victory on two occasions, Sovrango in 1962 and 1963, Shambo in 1993 and 1994, and finally St Expedit in 2001 and 2002.
 When you are searching for your selection in the race it is best to take into consideration what distance the horses have run when they’ve achieved some success.
 This is due to the fact that a mile and five furlongs is edging towards the longer end of the flat race spectrum, and it is important to be sure that any selection you make can stay the distance.